luanguimaraesla/pandocker/README.md

 # becomes:
 # "This is a Feature Extraction book citation" (Guyon et al, 2006)

-Jollife [-@joll02] said some thing.
+Jollife [-@joll02] said something.
 # becomes:
-# Jollife (2002) said some thing.
+# Jollife (2002) said something.
 ```

 Read more about pandoc-citeproc: [pandoc-citeproc man page](https://github.com/jgm/pandoc-citeproc/blob/master/man/pandoc-citeproc.1.md).

 #### /src/sections.conf

 This file describes the order of your project files.
-Let me take an example where I have a project with three sections (introduction, metodology and conclusion).
+Let me take an example where I have a project with three sections (introduction, methodology and conclusion).
 Each section is a Markdown file under the `src/` folder:

 ```
 my-project/